AyselOzbakir/EDP_House_System/README.md

 https://medium.com/@elifsuaysel/building-an-event-driven-iot-system-in-python-9ae534621185

-Here’s a professional README draft for your project:

----

 # EDP House System

 The **EDP House System** is an event-driven programming (EDP) implementation that simulates the interaction between various IoT devices in a smart home.
 This system demonstrates how different components—such as sensors and controllers—can work together using asynchronous event-based communication, ensuring real-time responsiveness and modularity.